 Inspecting Data in the Debugger

-Note: DataTips are always evaluated in the context where execution is suspended, and not where the cursor is hovering.
+Note: DataTips are always evaluated in the context where the execution is suspended, and not where the cursor is hovering.
 If you hover over a variable in another function with the same name as a variable that is in the current context, the value of the variable in the other function is displayed as the value of the variable in the current context.

 > expansion indicator.

-You can set the numeric format used in the debugger windows to decimal or hexadecimal by right-clicking the Watch window and choosing the Hexadecimal Display option from the context menu.
+You can set the numeric format used in the debugger windows to decimal or hexadecimal by right-clicking on the Watch window and choosing the Hexadecimal Display option from the context menu.

 The Locals window (